Internal Audit

 While Internal Audit plans and programs of work will be developed in consultation with management, they are approved by the Senate Risk and Audit Committee.
 In addition, Internal Audit reports functionally to the Senate Risk and Audit Committee and administratively to the Chief Operating Officer.
 This allows Internal Audit to maintain an impartial, unbiased attitude and act with objectivity and independence in all that it does.
 Internal Audit cannot have any direct responsibilities for or authority over, any of the activities which it audits.

-Although it is necessary to support the independence of Internal Audit through the formal reporting structures, independence is a state of mind rooted in strong principles of objectivity and moral fibre.
+Although it is necessary to support the independence of Internal Audit through the formal reporting structures, independence is a state of mind founded in strong principles of objectivity and moral fibre.
 Our primary responsibility is to always act in the best interests of the University.
-A strong working relationship with management assists in supporting our common objectives and allow us to function effectively and add value in the best way possible.
-For this reason our audit plans (consisting of both assurance and advisory services) are developed in consultation with management, with input from the Vice-Chancellor’s Committee and the Vice-Chancellor’s Risk and Compliance Committee and are adequately flexible to respond to the changing needs and risks of the University and management.
+A strong working relationship with management assists in supporting our common objectives and allows us to function effectively and add value in the best way possible.
+For this reason, our audit plans (consisting of both assurance and advisory services) are developed in consultation with management, with input from the University Senior Executive Team and are adequately flexible to respond to the changing needs and risks of the University.

 Our accountability